 - I will set appropriate limits and consequences for you because I love you and I’m invested in your growth.

-- I will keep you safe by setting limits until you are able to set limits for yourself (this process happens gradually over time as parents teach children skills).
+- I will keep you safe by setting limits until you are able to set them for yourself (this process happens gradually over time as parents teach children skills).

 Numerous studies have found that authoritative parenting lends itself to children who are confident and happy.
 These children tend to take responsibility for their actions and have fewer behavioral issues.
 Their sense of self is formed on a solid foundation of consistency, respect, and trust.